Does Alan deserve to be a Butt-Monkey, or or is it Laser-Guided Karma for some unnamed act—or acts—of wrongdoing on his

 Alan.
-Pretty much the last few seasons consist of him getting repeatedly screwed over in some way, he was almost Driven to Suicide in "It's like working for Caligula", his son is quite possibly the most bratty, unappreciative teenager ever portrayed on an American TV show, Charlie tends to be an asshole who mostly coasts by in life, his mother is an unrepentant horrid mother that can't see any flaws in herself, his ex-wife is a bitch that said she'd rather die alone than be with him, the list just goes on and on.
+Pretty much the last few seasons consist of him getting repeatedly screwed over in some way, he was almost Driven to Suicide in "It's Like Working For Caligula", his son is quite possibly the most disrespectful and unappreciative teenager ever portrayed on an American TV show, his brother tends to be an asshole who mostly coasts by in life, his mother is an unrepentantly horrid Evil Matriarch that can't see any flaws in herself, his ex-wife is a bitch that said she'd rather die alone than be with him, the list just goes on and on.
 It's sad that Chuck Lorre really makes him a live action MegGriffin.

-Charlie was a Jerkass Woobie.
-As he points out, his mother is a abusive narcissist who drove his father into an early grave and constantly abused him and Alan from an early age and often neglected him in so many ways.
+Charlie himself is a Jerkass Woobie.
+After all, he too grew up under the thumb of the same narcissist who drove his father into an early grave and constantly abused and neglected him and Alan their whole lives.
 Even as an adult, she still treats him like crap and has made him unable to ever have a meaningful relationship, which has often come back to bite him.
 Not to mention that his brother constantly mooches off of him and does nothing but criticize him.
 This is all Played for Laughs.